 In accordance with Clause 1 above, all donations are non-refundable.
 However, where unauthorised use of a credit or payment card is reported to your card issuer and the unauthorised nature of that use is accepted, then the donation will be refunded unless it has already been granted by ASF to the relevant Beneficiary.

-On registering your organization, project or personal fundraising page with the ASF, you will be invited to create a password to protect your account.
+On registering your organisation, project or personal fundraising page with the ASF, you will be invited to create a password to protect your account.
 You are responsible for keeping this password safe and must not disclose your login information to any third party.
-If you believe or suspect that unauthorized use of your login information has taken place, please notify us immediately by contacting firstname.lastname@example.org.
+If you believe or suspect that unauthorised use of your login information has taken place, please notify us immediately by contacting email@example.com.

 Indemnity for misuse of login information